Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Essentially, entering and competing horses in shows does not require any extra preparation or care.
 However, if one wants to maximize a horse’s possible score, there are several ways to manage a horse to improve it’s color show performance.

-• Grooming: Grooming can be done via the horse’s Exercise page, and it can only be done as the first exercise of the month.
-Grooming has a large impact on Coat Condition, but it also will improve Morale and Rest.
-Grooming does not use energy, and it can be utilized on any horse - it can be very useful throughout the game year to help manage Rest on racing horses.
+Pamper can be done via the horse’s Exercise page, and it can only be done as the first exercise of the month.
+Pamper has a large impact on Coat Condition, but it also will improve Morale and Rest.
+Pamper does not use energy, and it can be utilized on any horse - it can be very useful throughout the game year to help manage Rest on racing horses.